 LEARNING OUTCOMES FOR MHA PROGRAMS

-MHA degrees help students understand health care administration from a business, policy, and patient perspective, as opposed to the big-picture approach favored by MPH programs.
+MHA degrees help students understand health care administration from business, policy, and patient perspectives as opposed to the big-picture approach favored by MPH programs.
 Individuals learn essential administrative skills like strategic planning, accounting and financial literacy, organizational development, and interpersonal and professional communication.
-They also gain firsthand experience with the health care ethics, governance, finance, and regulations that shape medical organizations and facilities at the highest level.
+They also gain first-hand experience with the health policy, ethics, finance, and regulations that shape medical organizations and facilities at the highest level.
 MHA graduates often use their knowledge to support technological advancements and innovations in medical treatment to ensure patients receive the care they need.
 Most MHA programs offer courses on:

 - Concepts in health administration